 Each year NatureServe recognizes significant achievements in biodiversity conservation.
-We currently present two awards: the NatureServe Conservation Award, which honors one individual, and the Network Awards, which celebrates the accomplishments of the independent organizations that comprise the NatureServe Network.
+We currently present three awards: the Robert E. Jenkins Lifetime Achievements Award, in honor of the architect of the NatureServe Network, the NatureServe Conservation Award, which honors one individual, and the Network Awards, which celebrates the accomplishments of the independent organizations that comprise the NatureServe Network.

 The Robert E. Jenkins Lifetime Achievement Award

 As the architect of the NatureServe Network and one of the most effective champions for the protection of biological diversity, Bob Jenkins left behind an extraordinary conservation legacy.
 In addition to being a passionate and inspiring leader in the biodiversity community, Bob was a pioneer in advocating the use of data to inform evidence-based biodiversity conservation and developing science-based methodology to prioritize conservation actions.

 NatureServe honors Bob’s extraordinary conservation legacy with the Robert E. Jenkins Lifetime Achievement Award, presented for the first time ever at Biodiversity Without Boundaries 2021.
 In addition to this award, NatureServe has also established the Robert E. Jenkins Legacy Fund to ensure that his vital work is continued.
 Donations to honor Bob can be made here.